-In this blog, we will learn about the total number of hospitals in India, how many private hospitals in India, and the public vs private hospitals insights.
+In this blog, we will learn about the total number of hospitals in India, how many private hospitals there are in India, and the public vs. private hospital insights.

 Total Number of Hospitals in India